Posted byNeeti at 11:54 PM 2 comments

 Plots for our stories were Planetarium and Park.

 First we took our young heroes to Birla Planetarium - just to add some more stars to their stories.
 But as expected the kids had no clue about that place.
 While we were cooling our heels, the kids were busy conjecturing what’s inside.Some of them were expecting to see some Telugu flick in the building which appeared a movie theatre to them.
-Kaleza was the most p
+Kaleza was the most popular guess.

 And then came the moment when all the guesses came to the halt, when the gates opened and the cool breeze of the theatre brought excitement and commotion along with it.